 For the best of both worlds, there are bluetooth-capable speakers that also have a line-in socket marked as “aux in.”
 The aux port allows you to connect your bluetooth speaker to any power or audio source in case you wish to save your battery or want a better quality sound.
 It can also be used with older, non-wireless components such as record players, CD players, or TVs.

-If you are throwing parties nearly anywhere, your speaker should be pretty sturdy for use in any environment.
+If you are throwing parties nearly anywhere, your speaker should be pretty sturdy for use in any environment (like the speakers that are used with ATVs).
 It should be able to roll in the sand, get covered in sand or take a splash of water and still keep going.
 Its construction should be able to outlast both weather and the usual wear and tear, and protect it from drops and breaks.

 In order to know how water-resistant or drop-proof the speaker you’re eyeing is, check its IP (Ingress Protection) ratings in the spec sheet.
 Consisting of the letters IP followed by two digits, it refers to the level of protection offered by an electrical enclosure against solids and liquids in harsh environments.
 The first digit indicates how well the device is protected against solids like dirt and dust, while the second digit tells its protection capability against liquids like water.